applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ### Step 2: Add values to the cells in the matrix. <link src="fDXYPE"/>

-Next we'll the cells so if the characters at the corresponding row and column are the same the value is changed from zero to one.
+Next we'll add initial values to the cells so that if the characters at the corresponding row and column are the same, the value of the cell is changed from zero to one.
 We can then review the resulting matrix.
 For clarity, we'll have ``show_table`` hide the zero values.

 ```python
 >>> for row_number, row_character in enumerate(seq2):